About Alexandra De Collibus

-Alexandra De Collibus is a Certified IBY Facilitator for all four levels of Itsy Bitsy Yoga® and received her training directly from Helen Garabedian — the founder of this one-of-a-kind yoga program.
-Alexandra personally teaches all the Itsy Bitsy Yoga classes offered by Sweet Pea Yoga.
+Alexandra is a Certified IBY Facilitator for all four levels of Itsy Bitsy Yoga® and received her training directly from founder Helen Garabedian.
+Alexandra received her children's yoga certification through EMPowered Kids Yoga with Mariam Gates.

-Prior to becoming a yoga teacher, Alexandra worked in NYC as a production stage manager for Broadway, Off-Broadway, regional theatres and national tours.
+Prior to becoming a yoga teacher, Alexandra worked in NYC as a stage manager for Broadway, Off-Broadway, regional theatres and national tours.
 In particular, she treasured the challenge of helping child performers adapt to the high-pressure professional theatre atmosphere while supporting the space for them to simply “be a kid”.
 Upon moving back to Massachusetts, Alexandra enjoyed six years in the classroom at the Montessori Children's House in Southborough — time she is especially fond of.

 In addition to teaching for Sweet Pea Yoga, Alexandra was the director of a yoga studio for six years, produced a local yoga instructional program, and as a writer she has been published in several national magazines.
 Alexandra has represented Itsy Bitsy Yoga International as a Facilitator for national IBY events on the west coast.
 Some folks might even recognize her from her segment teaching a Baby IBY class on Animal Planet’s The Most Extreme!

 Alexandra has been practicing yoga for over 20 years and is fond of studying from a variety of yoga lineages rather than adhering to a single style.
 She regularly travels throughout New England and New York to deepen her study of yoga and to learn from other national and regional yoga instructors.